 For a more advanced motor controller based on this driver, please consider the qik 2s9v1 dual serial motor controller.
 For a robot controller based on this driver, please consider the Baby Orangutan, Orangutan SV-328, Orangutan SVP-1284, and 3pi robot, which connect the TB6612 to a user-programmable AVR microcontroller.
-For a similar motor driver with a much higher maximum operating voltage, please consider our A4990 dual motor driver carrier.
+For a similar motor driver that is easy to use with Arduinos, consider our DRV8835 dual motor driver shield, and for a similar motor driver with a much higher maximum operating voltage, consider our A4990 dual motor driver carrier.

 Features and specifications

 - Dual-H-bridge motor driver: can drive two DC motors or one bipolar stepper motor